-Data collected during the 2021 testing season indicate Long Lake still holds the status of oligotrophic lake.
-While some parameters trended slightly higher and some slightly lower, all were within similar ranges of last year's data and within the range for oligotrophic status.
-2020's data was limited, but this year's data falls in line with previous years as well.
-This is the 28th year Long Lake has maintained oligotrophic status, based on data collection that began in 1993.
+Data collected during the 2022 testing season indicate Long Lake still holds the status of oligotrophic lake.
+While some parameters trended slightly higher and some slightly lower, most were within similar ranges of last year's data and within the range for oligotrophic status.
+Some of the data, such as Nitrates and Nitrites are reading the highest numbers they've ever been- we are very unsure if this was human error or accurate readings.
+This is the 29th year Long Lake has maintained oligotrophic status, based on data collection that began in 1993.
 As development continues on the lakeshore and within the surrounding watershed it is critical that outreach and education efforts continue and focus on ways property owners can ensure Long Lake continues to be healthy.
 These include vegetation buffers, limited shoreline development, the emphasis of septic system monitoring and repair, and reduction of nutrient use within the watershed.